hakonhagland/perl-qt5-project/README.md

 ## How to contribute?

-If you are interested, contact the other contributors by submitting an issue or open a pull request here.
+If you are interested, contact the contributors (me) by submitting an issue or open a pull request here.